doctest/doctest/doc/markdown/roadmap.md

 - ability to provide a temp folder that is cleared between each test case
 - ability to make the framework not capture unexpected exceptions - as requested [here](https://github.com/onqtam/doctest/issues/12#issuecomment-235334585)

-The following list is with things that are very unlikely to enter the roadmap:
+### Things that are very unlikely to enter the roadmap:

 - test with missed warning flags for GCC - look into https://github.com/Barro/compiler-warnings
 - utf8???